VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating the graphics pipeline.md

 pipelineInfo.pDynamicState = &dynamicState;
 ```

-Note **.pDepthStencilState** is the only graphics pipeline type that can be null because it's optional.
+Note **.pDepthStencilState** is the only graphics pipeline that's optional.

 Then you want the pipeline layout.
 ```c++